-Pamela McHenry is a Professional Learning Coach providing support for Jordan-Elbridge, Auburn, Union Springs and BOCES.
+Pamela McHenry is a Professional Learning Coach providing support for the various BOCES professional development providers and the Union Springs School District.
 What Pam enjoys most about her role is building relationships with educators as she works towards district initiatives and goals.
 Prior to joining the PDU team, Pam was part of the Fulton City School District teacher leadership team as a 5-12th grade math coach.
 Pam joined that team after 13 years of teaching experience in Fulton as a secondary mathematics teacher.
 She also has 2 years of secondary mathematics teaching experience in Staunton, Virginia.
-Pam is a representative of the New York State Staff and Curriculum Development Network, attending the Math and Science Statewide Groups.
-She is also the Cayuga County chair for AMTNYS.
+Pam is a representative of the New York State Staff and Curriculum Development Network, as a representative on the Math Statewide Group.
+She is also the Cayuga County Chairperson for AMTNYS.
 Pam has both her BS in Education and her MS in curriculum and development from SUNY Oswego.

 Pam can be contacted at:

-Amber Allenbrandt is the newest member of the Professional Development Unit.
-In her role as Behavioral Excellence Coach, Amber provides coaching and workshops for district staff to better understand and respond to students exhibiting challenging behaviors.
-She is looking forward to developing transformative relationships with district staff to provide mental health awareness and social emotional learning in all schools.
+Amber Wildenstein is the Behavioral Excellence Coach providing coaching and professional development for district staff to better understand mental health awareness and social emotional learning in order to respond to students exhibiting challenging behaviors.
 Prior to joining the department, Amber worked as a Special Education Teacher in the Auburn Enlarged City School District and at the Genesee Valley Educational Partnership BOCES in Western New York.
-She has been a Therapeutic Crisis Intervention in Schools (TCIS) trainer since 2015.
+She has been a Therapeutic Crisis Intervention in Schools (TCIS) trainer since 2015 and represents our BOCES as a member of the New York State Social Emotional Learning (SEL) Statewide Network.
 Amber holds a Bachelor’s degree from SUNY Oswego in Childhood Education, a Master’s degree from SUNY Geneseo in Literacy, and a Certificate of Advanced Study in Educational Administration from SUNY Oswego.

 Amber can be reached at: